lipsanen/TASQuake/ReadMe.txt

 * Mouse handling has been redone, there is now only raw mouse input and no mouse acceleration.
 Mouse4 and Mouse5 are now also bindable

-* Window creation is new and properly handles fullscreen.
-Fullscreen mode will always open at the native primary monitor resolution and add vertical borders as necessary.
-For windowed mode, borderless mode has also been added.
-To start in windowed mode, use -window.
-If you wish to use borderless window mode you need -window and -borderless.
-In window mode you can specify a resolution you wish to open at with -width and -height.
-If no window flag is found, the game will open in fullscreen at your native resolution.
+* Window creation is new and properly handles fullscreen and windowed, with borderless if wanted.

 * The update rate of show_speed can now be controlled with show_speed_interval command.

 * Coop demos no longer get corrupt when any client starts recording and plays back.

+Startup parameters:

+* -window
+Start in windowed mode.

+* -borderless
+Have no borders around the window if window mode.

+* -width
+Width for window or display width in noscale.

+* -height
+Height for window or display height in noscale.

+* -noscale
+Do not scale to the highest 4:3 resolution available, use -width and -height to set the desired resolution.
+Only changes the display size of the game.